 You could take out a calculator and use data and formulas found in the FPL Wood Handbook (available free online) or Understanding Wood (Taunton) by R. Bruce Hoadley.
 But I don’t and instead use these easy, excellent tools:

 - Lee Valley Wood Movement Reference Guide, $9.50.
 This handy wheel chart has clear instructions that walk you through the calculations.

 - Woodshop Widget, available for free online, and as an iOS app, $3.99, or Android, $1.99.
 This makes it so easy, there’s just no excuse to ignore wood movement!

-For yet more on wood movement, read my post, “5 Things every woodworker needs to know about wood movement,” here on the Bluprint woodworking blog.
-Then take a great Bluprint woodworking class and build something you’ll cherish!
+For yet more on wood movement, read my post, “5 Things every woodworker needs to know about wood movement,” here on the Craftsy woodworking blog.
+Then take a great Craftsy woodworking class and build something you’ll cherish!